 The applicable scale operations of retractable gear, flaps, and slats shall primarily be inspected in flight for demonstrating mechanical precision in form-fit-function of operation.
 This also includes the prototypical gear retraction, secured stowage qualities, and realistic mechanical deployment prior to entering the defined landing maneuver.
 This may also include inspection of other basic control features to assure they are operable such as ailerons, elevator and rudder when such prototypical features are also in question.

-If a model does not have the notable characteristic design features of the full-size aircraft (such as retracts or flaps) or if they fail to operate when required in realistic flight, a corresponding downgrade will be made to the Overall Flight Realism Options such as a 4 to 5 point deduction.
+If a model does not have the notable characteristic design features of the full-size aircraft (such as retracts or flaps) or if they fail to operate when required in realistic flight, a corresponding downgrade of 4 points will be made to the Overall Flight Realism Options score.

 If flaps, slats, and retracts are used with the Slow Speed Inspection Pass the maneuver shall also be scored for precision for these scale operational content features per maneuver combinations.